|Country:||United States of America (USA)|

 Some popular beer styles that make use of the Simcoe hop include Pale Ale, IPA, Double IPA, Lager, Wild Ale & Red Ale.

 Simcoe is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Simcoe hops in their recipes are Temescal Simcoe IPA, Hill Farmstead Simcoe Single Hop Pale Ale & Other Half DDH Simcoe Chroma.

 Simcoe Hop Substitutions

-Yes.
+Yes!
 There is a version of the Simcoe hop in lupulin powder form.
 Simcoe lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.

 Simcoe Hop Statistics